MicrosoftDocs/cpp-docs/docs/standard-library/iterator-functions.md

 }
 ```

-Then sending an array to it would cause this compiler error:
+Then sending an array to it, causes this compiler error:

 ```Output
 error C2228: left of '.begin' must have class/struct/union